-Show your children an Apple Outline (Available to members).
+Show your children an apple outline .
 Point out the fact that the image is looks flat with no dimension.
-Next, show them the picture of the Dotted Apple.
+Next, show them the picture of the dotted apple.
 Point out that the apple now looks like it pops out of the paper.
-This effect is called three-dimension.
+This effect is called three-dimension. (

 Show Value Using Dots

 1. Before class print out the image of a grayscale apple picture and an outline of the grayscale apple, make a sample dotted apple picture.
 (Patterns )